 Jackson Man Sentenced to Over Five Years in Prison for Being a Convicted Felon in Possession of a Firearm

-Jackson, Miss. – Edmond Dewayne Miller, 23, of Meridian, was sentenced today by Chief U.S. District Court Judge Daniel P. Jordan, III, to 51 months in federal prison, followed by 3 years of supervised release, for being a convicted felon in possession of a firearm, announced Acting U.S. Attorney Darren LaMarca and Michelle A. Sutphin, Special Agent in Charge of the Federal Bureau of Investigation in Mississippi.
-Miller was also ordered to pay a $1,500.00 fine.
+Jackson, Miss. – A Jackson man pleaded guilty to being a convicted felon in possession of a firearm, announced U.S. Attorney Darren LaMarca and Special Agent in Charge Jermicha Fomby of the Federal Bureau of Investigation.

-The case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-It was prosecuted by Assistant United States Attorney Charles W. Kirkham.
+This case was investigated by the FBI and the Jackson Police Department.
+It is being prosecuted by Assistant United States Attorney Jessica S. Terrill.